Nutritionists Reveal the Healthiest Ways to Hack the Starbucks Menu

 When in doubt, go half

-“A grande mocha has 35 grams of sugar in it,” explains Erica Giovinazzo, MS, RD, CSSD, a Los Angeles-based nutritionist.
+“A grande mocha has 35 grams of sugar in it,” explains Erica Giovinazzo, a Los Angeles-based registered dietitian.
 “That’s eight teaspoons of sugar!
 Some of it comes from the milk itself but not that much.
 If you’re getting any kind of sweetener, go with half the number of pumps.”
-Here are some other ways to cut the sugar.

-“Sorry to burst your bubble, but a regular frappuccino on the Starbucks menu has way more sugar than you think,” says Erica.
-“Would you eat TWO snickers bars?”
-She says that you can easily hack your craving for cold, sweet coffee by opting for a grande iced vanilla latte to cut the sugar content by more than half while still slurping in a sweet, refreshing caffeine boost.
+“Sorry to burst your bubble, but a regular Frappuccino on the Starbucks menu has way more sugar than you think,” says Giovinazzo.
+“Would you eat two Snickers bars?”
+She says that you can easily hack your craving for cold, sweet coffee by opting for a grande iced vanilla latte to cut the sugar content by more than half, while still slurping a sweet, refreshing drink with a caffeine boost.

 Add ice to just about everything you order.

-“Having your drink iced is an easy way to cut calories,” shares Stephanie Greenspan, MS, RD.
+“Having your drink iced is an easy way to cut calories,” shares Stephanie Greenspan, a registered dietitian from Teaneck, New Jersey.
 “The space for ice takes away some of the milk and automatically cuts down on the calories.”
-Plus when it melts, it adds an extra boost of slow hydration, which is great for counteracting some of the negative side effects of caffeinated drinks.
+Plus when it melts, it adds the extra bonus of slow hydration, which is great for counteracting some of the negative side effects of caffeinated drinks.

 Add fresh fruit

-It may sound crazy, but you can and should add some of the fresh fruit options to your regular Starbucks menu blended beverages when they’re available.
+It may sound odd, but you should consider adding some fresh fruit to your usual Starbucks blended beverage when they’re available.
 “They typically have fresh strawberries and lime available to be added to certain drinks,” says Greenspan.
-This can up the nutrient and fiber content of your favorite drink while cutting back the need for refined sugars and added fats.
+This can increase the nutrient and fiber content of your favorite drink while cutting back the need for refined sugars and added fats.

 Cappuccino is a better choice than a latte

 “Get a cappuccino rather than a latte,” explains Greenspan.
 “With the extra foam you can easily cut 40 calories off your drink, and that adds up.”
-Here are some other easy swaps to help cut the calories and up the healthy quotient.
+(Here are some other simple swaps to help cut the calories and up the healthy quotient.)

-Sure, all those Starbucks secret menu items are exciting and tasty, but to make healthy drinks at Starbucks a reality, Greenspan suggests watching the number of syrup pumps your drink might have—which is a whopping four per flavor, by the way.
-And the secret items add a few?
-Yikes!
+Sure, all those secret menu items are interesting and tasty, but to make healthy drinks a reality, Greenspan suggests watching the number of syrup pumps in your drink.
 “Rather than getting a syrup-sweetened drink, either get one to two pumps (at 20 calories a pump) instead of the usual four.”
-If you’re ordering some type of magical unicorn mocha off the Starbucks secret menu, just know that you could be ordering hundreds of unnecessary calories.
+If you’re ordering some type of magical unicorn mocha off the secret menu, just know that you could be ordering hundreds of unnecessary calories.

 Just skip the whip

-No one likes to pass up the creamy goodness, but that whipped cream will jack up the numbers, fast.
+No one likes to pass up the creamy goodness, but whipped cream will jack up the numbers, fast.
 “Whipped cream easily adds 50-100 calories per drink,” explains Greenspan.
-If you’re looking for dairy alternatives, check these options out.
+(Check out these dairy alternatives, if you want to skip cow’s milk.)

 Pack more into a smaller cup

 For cappuccino and latte lovers who love a grande or venti, try going down a cup size but order the same number of shots.
-That decreases the milk and sweetener, says shares Michelle Goldberg, an EQUINOX personal trainer with a degree in nutrition.
+That decreases the milk and sweetener, says Michelle Goldberg, an Equinox personal trainer with a degree in nutrition.
 “I take two shots in a tall latte.”
-This nifty little trick will still give you the coffee-jolt need while shaving calories.
+This little trick will still give you the caffeine jolt you crave while shaving calories.